 After graduation, AACC Architecture students can choose between joining the workforce or transferring to pursue a four-year degree.
 Many students do both.
 Possible job titles include: architect's field representative, architectural designer, architectural drafter, CAD operator, construction manager, and estimator.
-For outlook information about specific careers, visit the Bureau of Labor Statistics Occupational Outlook Handbook (sponsored by the Bureau of Labor Statistics), and check out AACC’s Career Coach to discover the perfect career for you.
+For outlook information about specific careers, visit the Bureau of Labor Statistics Occupational Outlook Handbook.

 If architecture sounds appealing, but you'd like to compare it to other AACC offerings, see if one of these is a better fit.